gpedic/ecto_shortuuid/README.md

 # Ecto.ShortUUID

-Ecto.ShortUUID is a custom [Ecto.Type](https://hexdocs.pm/ecto/Ecto.Type.html#content) which allows for Ecto to automatically encode UUIDs to [ShortUUIDs](https://github.com/gpedic/ex_shortuuid) so instead of having a url like `/posts/2a162ee5-02f4-4701-9e87-72762cbce5e2` we can use a shortened version `/posts/keATfB8JP2ggT7U9JZrpV9`.
+Ecto.ShortUUID is a custom [Ecto.Type](https://hexdocs.pm/ecto/Ecto.Type.html#content) which allows for Ecto to automatically encode UUIDs to [ShortUUIDs](https://github.com/gpedic/ex_shortuuid).

+ShortUUID is binary-compatible with UUID, so it can be stored in a `uuid` column in a database.

-ShortUUIDs can be used alongside `:binary_id` or as drop-in replacement for `:binary_id` primary and foreign keys.
+ShortUUIDs can be used alongside `:binary_id` or as drop-in replacement for `:binary_id` primary and foreign keys, basically anywhere Ecto.UUID can be used.

-This means that if you're already using `:binary_id`(`Ecto.UUID`) as primary key type it is possible to switch from `:binary_id` to using `Ecto.ShortUUID` and vice versa, neither the underlying data nor DB schema need to be changed.
+If you're already using `:binary_id`(`Ecto.UUID`) for primary keys it is possible to simply switch from `:binary_id` to using `Ecto.ShortUUID` and vice versa, neither the underlying data nor DB schema need to be changed.

-The illustrate this consider the following calls to `ShortUUID.dump/1` and `ShortUUID.load/1`
+For example we can see that calls to `Ecto.ShortUUID.dump/1` and `Ecto.UUID.dump/1` will  return the same binary in the following case:

 ```elixir
 # let's get the encoded value